Efficient recurrent architectures through activity sparsity and sparse back-propagation through time: Theoretical analysis of the EGRU

 The Lagrange multipliers are referred to as the adjoint variables in this context, and may be chosen freely since both $\tau_{m}\, \dot{\bfc}(t)-\fun{F}{t, \bfa_u, \bfa_r, \bfa_x,\bfc}$ and $\tau_{s}\, \dot\bfa_\scx + \bfa_\scx$ are everywhere zero by construction.

 We can choose dynamics and jumps at events for the adjoint variables in such a way that they can be used to calculate the gradient $\frac{d\mathcal{L}}{dw_{ji}}$.
 Calculating the partial derivatives taking into account the discontinuous jumps at event times depends on the local application of the implicit function theorem, which requires event times to be a differentiable function of the parameters.
-See~\citep{galan_Parametric_1999,chen_Neural_2018,wunderlich_Eventbased_2021} for a description of applying the adjoint method for hybrid discrete/continuous time systems with further theoretical background, and the Supplement for a derivation specific to the EGRU.
+See the Supplement for a full derivation.

 The time dynamics of the adjoint variables is given by the following equations with a boundary condition of $\bflambda_{c}(T)=\bflambda_{a_\scx}(T)=0$: